Trump orders more Iran sanctions as Saudi displays attack evidence

 U.S. efforts to bring about a U.N.
 Security Council response looked unlikely to succeed as Russia and China have veto powers and were expected to shield Iran.

-Russian President Vladimir Putin, who has offered to sell Riyadh defence systems, called for a “thorough and impartial” probe during a phone call with Prince Mohammed.
+Russian President Vladimir Putin, who has offered to sell defence systems to Riyadh, called for a “thorough and impartial” probe during a phone call with Prince Mohammed.

-The assault exposed gaps in Saudi air defences despite billions spent on Western military hardware.

-“The attack is like Sept.
-11th for Saudi Arabia, it is a game changer,” said one Saudi security analyst.

 IRAN-U.S. CONFLICT

-Already frayed U.S.-Iran ties deteriorated further when Trump quit the nuclear pact and reimposed sanctions, severely hurting the Iranian economy.
+The 2015 nuclear deal ushered in a brief detente in long hostile relations between Iran and the United States.
+But antagonism returned when Trump pulled out of the deal, reached before he took office, and reimposed sanctions, severely damaging the Iranian economy.
 Iran has ruled out talks with Washington unless it returns to the pact.

 Trump said he is not looking to meet Rouhani during a U.N. event in New York this month.
 Rouhani and his foreign minister may not attend the General Assembly at all unless U.S. visas are issued in the coming hours, state media reported on Wednesday.